-“I don’t need counselling, I’ll feel better in time”
+“I don’t need help, I’ll feel better if I give it time”

-In fact, I myself, was one of the people who dismissed concerns as “not serious enough to warrant counselling”, which would feel a little dramatic and self-indulgent.
+In fact, I myself, was one of the people who dismissed concerns as “not serious enough to warrant seeking help” - it would feel a little dramatic and self-indulgent.
 However, having experienced personal therapy, as well as having trained for three years as a counsellor, my views have completely changed.
 I feel it is a myth that counselling is only for those who ‘cannot cope or who are desperate’ – counselling can be beneficial for everyone, regardless of personal situation.

 Knowledge is Power!

 Counselling provides the opportunity for us to gain a deeper understanding of ourselves, connect with our inner self, consider our values in life, our choices, our goals.
-By gaining insight into ourselves, we are able to make better choices in life, understand in greater detail our needs and be able to cope better in an ever changing and often stressful world.
+When we gain this deeper awareness we are then able to make better choices in life, understand in greater detail our needs and be able to cope better in an ever- changing and often stressful world.